 Similar to reptiles but with their own requirements, amphibians are creatures such as frogs, salamanders, and newts.
 They generally need their regular day and night cycle maintained.
 Many are actually used to cooler temps and don’t fare well in heat.
 These creatures also require humidity and a lot more water.
 They absorb much through their skin, including water.
 Some are even aquatic.
 They are much more sensitive to things in their environment and should not be handled too often.
 When handled you need clean hands.
 Many also require live foods, mostly of the insect variety.
 They often have shorter lives than reptiles, but still can live for several years.

 One of the most commonly kept pets, dogs require more attention than many other species.
-Exercise, vet care, good food, training, grooming and a lot of attention are needed.
-There is a range of sizes and space needs depending on breed.
+Exercise, vet care, good food, training, grooming, and a lot of attention are needed.
+There is a range of sizes and space requirements depending on breed.
 Most breeds do best with a fenced yard or even having land in the country to run.
-Because of their varying activity and mental stimulation needs, you have to research the various needs of each breed.
+Because of their varying activity and mental stimulation needs, you have to research care of each breed.
 If not properly trained they can become destructive.
-Socializing is important as is affection from the owner.
+Socializing is important, as is affection from the owner.
 Thankfully, most commercial diets can meet their food needs.
-You may need a kennel, leash, collar, toys, food and water dishes and even a bed.
+You may need a kennel, leash, collar, toys, food and water dishes, and even a bed.
 Smaller dogs you may want a pet carrier for vet visits.
 Lifespans can range from only 7 years for extra-large breeds, and up to nearly 20 depending on the breed and how well they are cared for.
 I have an article I wrote that is an Overview of Dog Care that may help you decide if you can give a dog all they need.
 If you just click on Dogs above you can go to the main dog page with other articles.

-Another commonly kept pet, there are so very many species of fish that you have a lot to chose from.
-You may need anything from a 5-gallon tank, up to a few hundred depending on the species you keep.
-So they increase your water bill if you have a large tank.
+Other commonly kept pets are the many species of fish.
+You may need anything from a 5-gallon tank, up to a few hundred or even a pond depending on the species you keep.
+They may increase your water bill if you have a large tank.
 Despite the popular belief that fish are easy to care for, they may actually require more care of their tank than many other pets.
-Tank cleaning while keeping the good bacteria balance is a must.
+Keeping the good bacteria balance is a must.
 Filters are required to help with bacteria balance, as well as keeping the tank itself cleaner.
-A proper setup, allowing for hiding places, proper lighting, algae maintenance and even the substrate put on the floor of the tank, are all needed.
+A proper setup, allowing for hiding places, proper lighting, algae maintenance, and even the substrate put on the floor of the tank, are all needed.
 Some fish may need sand, while others can have rock or gravel.
 Some fish prefer live plants while others will destroy them.
 Certain species may need live foods that can range from other insects, worms, and other fish, to even pinky mice.
 Some also require harder water while others need soft water.
 As you can see, a lot of research is needed before getting fish.
 Lifespans can even range from a few years to a few decades.
 Check out my first fish article here: Basic Fish Care.